gfetterman/data_browser/README.md

    ```Python
    DEFAULT_PLOTTER = basic_npy_plot
    ```
-5. `DEFAULT_PLOTTER` must be a function that takes one string argument representing a data file to be loaded and plotted and one `matplotlib` `Axes` object, onto which the function will plot the data.
-The function may raise any exception (they will be caught and displayed in place of a plot).
+5. `DEFAULT_PLOTTER` must be a function that takes one string argument, representing a data file to be loaded and plotted, and one `matplotlib` `Figure` object, onto which the function will plot the data.
+The function may raise any exception; they will be caught and displayed in place of a plot.
    Its return value will be discarded.

    For an example, see the included `plotting_modules/plot_npy.py` file.